HMS Endurance (1967)

 HMS Endurance was a Royal Navy ice patrol vessel that served from 1967 to 1991.

 She came to public notice when she was involved in the Falklands War of 1982.
 The final surrender of the war, in the South Sandwich Islands, took place aboard Endurance.

 Background

-Kröger-Werft of Germany built her in 1956 as Anita Dan for Lauritzen Lines.
-The UK government bought her in 1967 and had Harland & Wolff convert her.
-She was commissioned into the Royal Navy as HMS Endurance, named after the sailing ship Endurance that took the explorer Ernest Shackleton's expedition to the Antarctic in 1914.
+The ship was built and launched in 1956 by Kröger-Werft of Germany as Anita Dan for the Lauritzen Lines.
+In 1967 the UK government purchased the vessel and then had Harland & Wolff carry out the conversion prior to being commissioned into the Royal Navy as HMS Endurance, named after the sailing ship Endurance that took the explorer Ernest Shackleton's expedition to the Antarctic in 1914.

 Operational history

 1967–1982

 The new Endurance maintained a UK presence in Antarctica and the Falkland Islands during the southern summer.
 She also supported the British Antarctic Survey.
 She had a bright red hull, as is common for polar vessels to aid visibility but otherwise uncommon for the Royal Navy, so her crew nicknamed her The Red Plum.
 In February 1972 when the cruise ship Lindblad Explorer ran aground, Endurance was in the vicinity under Captain Rodney Bowden and took part in the rescue.

 Endurance was equipped with a signals listening suite on top of the hangar, and was staffed with Spanish linguists to monitor radio communications and collect signals intelligence off South America.
 The data was processed by GCHQ, and in the 1970s underlay much of GCHQ's South America analysis.
 Endurances captain later stated "It could be argued that the main armament of the ship was the listening suite."

 The Ministry of Defence's 1981 Defence White Paper proposed naval cuts including decommissioning Endurance, which was scheduled for 15 April 1982.